 If you are reemployed after a qualified military leave of absence covered by the Uniformed Services Employment and Reemployment Rights Act of 1994, as amended (USERRA), your Continuous Service while on qualified military leave will be determined according to the Retirement Plan provisions and USERRA provisions.
-See "Qualified Military Service under USERRA" on page 35 for more information.
+See "Qualified Military Service under USERRA" on page 39 for more information.

 Your Continuous Service will not be increased by any previous service credit you purchase.
-See "Purchasing Previous Service" on page 32 for more information.
+See "Purchasing Previous Service" on page 34 for more information.

-- ▲ Contribution Accumulation means the total of your contributions (made by payroll deductions) to the retirement fund, plus credited interest.
-It does not include any amounts paid to purchase previous service credit.
+- ▲ Contribution Accumulation means the total of your Pre-2014 Contribution Accumulation and Post-2013 Contribution Accumulation.
+The Pre-2014 Contribution Accumulation means the total of your contributions (made by payroll deductions) to the retirement fund prior to January 1, 2014, plus interest.
+The Post-2013 Contribution Accumulation means the total of your contributions (made by payroll deductions) to the retirement fund on or after January 1, 2014, plus interest.
+The Contribution Accumulation does not include any amounts paid to purchase previous service credit.
 Various rates of interest have been credited on member contributions to the retirement fund over the years.
 The current annual interest rate is 3%.
 The Retirement Board reviews this rate periodically and makes adjustments as necessary. - ▲ County refers to Adams County. - ▲ Covered Employment means the class or classes of employees eligible to participate in the Retirement Plan and includes (1) any elected or appointed County official or deputy, or staff of such person, (2) any person employed by an Employer in a regular position regularly scheduled to work or budgeted for at least 30 hours each week, and (3) an employee of the Retirement Board who meets these requirements.
-Classes of employees that do not meet the above criteria, such as employees in positions designated as temporary, seasonal, provisional, regular part-time scheduled to work less than thirty (30) hours per week, project designated full-time, project designated part-time, and election judges, are not eligible to participate in the Retirement Plan.

-▲ Credited Service is the period of time used in your retirement benefit calculation in certain circumstances.
-See "Normal Retirement Benefits" beginning on page 21 for more information.
+Classes of employees that do not meet the above criteria, such as employees in positions designated as temporary, seasonal, provisional, regular part-time scheduled to work less than thirty (30) hours per week, project designated full-time, project designated part-time, and election judges, are not eligible to participate in the Retirement Plan. - ▲ Credited Service is the period of time used in your retirement benefit calculation.
 In addition, if your employment ends before you are eligible for normal retirement or special early retirement, Credited Service may also be used to determine whether or not you can receive your benefit before age 65.

 You earn Credited Service while you are (1) serving as an elected or appointed County official or deputy, or staff of such person, (2) employed by an Employer in a regular position regularly scheduled to work or budgeted to work at least 30 hours each week, or (3) employed by the Retirement Board, provided you meet these requirements.
+If you are not a Head Start employee, your Credited Service counts from the later of January 1, 1965, or your first day in Covered Employment.
+If you are a Head Start employee, your Credited Service counts from the later of September 1, 1990, or your first day in Covered Employment.
+You may also receive Credited Service while you are disabled.
+See "If You Become Disabled" on page 42 for more information.